-In January 2019, architecture firm JDDK and their project partner 22Sheds used the PlaceChangers platform to support the resident engagement work for Byker Community Trust (BCT)'s estate improvement program.
+In January 2019, architecture firm JDDK and their project partner 22Sheds used the PlaceChangers platform to deliver the resident engagement work for Byker Community Trust (BCT)'s estate improvement program.

 BCT is one of the largest land lords in the North East.
 The estate is located to the East of Newcastle City Centre and covers a large area with six distinct neighbourhoods.

-With the help of the PlaceChangers platform, JDDK delivered an resident engagement program that combined online and offline feedback methods that could account for the diverse and complex needs of local residents.
+With the help of the PlaceChangers platform, JDDK delivered a resident engagement programme that combined online and offline feedback methods.
+The multi-channel approach took account of the diverse and complex needs of local residents.

 What was done?

-Using the neighbourhood map of the estate, PlaceChangers provided an interactive site model, that the project team and local residents could use to exchange improvement ideas.
+Using the neighbourhood map of the estate, PlaceChangers provided an interactive proposal map that the project team and local residents could use to exchange improvement ideas and capture concerns.

 Local residents could also add responses in their own time.